For many, Mount Everest is the synonym to Nepal. Many people come to Nepal to catch a sight of Mount Everest and other peaks in the Khumbu region.

-Sagarmatha National Park Permit-You can collect an SNPP costing the US $34 at Monjo.
+Sagarmatha National Park Permit (SNPP) priced US $34 which you can collect at Monjo.

 If you plan to take Classic Jiri route, you need to collect an additional permit of Gaurishankar Conservation Area Project.
-It cost the US $20 if you collect it at the Nepal Tourism Board, Kathmandu.
-While it is the US $ 40 if you collect it at Shivalaya, Jiri.
+It cost the US $20 if you collect it at Nepal Tourism Board, Kathmandu.
+It costs US $ 40 if you collect it at Shivalaya, Jiri.

 If you are a solo trekker, you need to collect all the permits by yourself.
-But if you are traveling with a travel company, you need not worry about permits.
-They will arrange all the necessary permits for the trek.
+But if you are traveling with us, we will arrange all the necessary permits for you.

 (Note: TIMS card is not needed for this trek.
 A local permit works on its behalf.)